grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 Grafana alerting is supported for Application Insights.
 This is not Azure Alerts support.
 Read more about how alerting in Grafana works in [Alerting rules]({{< relref "../../alerting/alerts-overview.md" >}}).

-## Querying the Application Insights Analytics service
+## Query the Application Insights Analytics service

-If you change the service type to "Insights Analytics", a similar editor to the Log Analytics service is available.
-This service also uses the Kusto language so the instructions for querying data are identical to [querying the log analytics service]({{< relref "#querying-the-azure-log-analytics-service" >}}), except that you query Application Insights Analytics data instead.
+If you change the service type to **Insights Analytics**, then a similar editor to the Log Analytics service is available.
+This service also uses the Kusto language, so the instructions for querying data are identical to [querying the log analytics service]({{< relref "#querying-the-azure-log-analytics-service" >}}), except that you query Application Insights Analytics data instead.

 {{< docs-imagebox img="/img/docs/azuremonitor/insights_analytics_multi-dim.png" class="docs-image--no-shadow" caption="Azure Application Insights Analytics query with multiple dimensions" >}}